Bannterly/AlphaClickerMC/README.md

 :book: How to install
 ------------------
- 1. Go to the [Releases](https://github.com/robiot/AlphaClicker/releases/latest) tab.
+ 1. Go to the releases
  2. Click AlphaClicker.exe to start download

  *Warning: When starting AlphaClicker.exe a Blue Window (Smartscreen) Will Probably Popup.* \
  To Run The Application You Have To Press **More Info** And Then **Run Anyways**.

-© robiot